Primate Behavioral Ecology

 - Jennifer Nichols, Animal Care Professional, Birmingham Zoo

 - Dr. Sylvain Nyandwi, Tulane National Primate Research Center

 - Dr. Robert O'Malley, Public Engagement Associate, Harvard Medical School

 - Eva Schwartz, Behavioral Therapist, Multicultural Clinical Center

-- Rachel Sinsheimer, J.D.
-Candidate in Environmental Law, University of Washington School of Law
+- Rachel Sinsheimer, Attorney of Environmental Law, Corvid Law Group

 - Dr. Margaret Stanton, Assistant Professor of Biology, University of New England